Social Work (SWK)

 Examines the practice of transformational leadership in social work practice with groups, organizations and communities in the process of innovation to address emerging or existing needs among at-risk and vulnerable populations.
 This course deepens the competencies of advanced generalist MSW students in innovation practice with groups, organizations and communities and prepares students to complete a capstone leadership project in SWK A635.

-Registration Restrictions: Admission to the MSW program and successful completion of the generalist curriculum.
+Registration Restrictions: Graduate standing and admission to the Master of Social Work and successful completion of the generalist curriculum

 SWK A635 Transformational Leadership Capstone 3 Credits